LLi1996/fil3d/docs/_sources/pages/quickstart.rst.txt

 ----------

 We separate data and masks.
 Data in this case refer to data cubes, data slices, FITS files, numpy arrays, etc. - whatever you use to to store your data.
-Masks in this case refers to a 2D numpy array bit-mask ( =and the associated corners of that mask).
+Masks in this case refers to a 2D numpy array bit-mask (and the associated corners of that mask).
 Masks are the primary objects in most parts of the program - velocity-aware mask objects are compared, merged, and stacked to create representations (bounds) of filaments in 3D (P-P-V) space that we call trees.
 When we need pixel values to analyse individual filaments, these collections of masks (trees) are used to pull values